bluesentinelsec/landing-zone/README.md

 If I were to maintain this program going forward, I would:

-- allow breaking on functions specified as regular expressions
+- support regular expressions for functions listed in conf file
-- allow conditional break points
+- allow conditional break points (i.e. only alert if one or more conditions are true)
 - support additional debuggers such as lldb and windbg